eccenca/documentation.eccenca.com/docs/consume/consuming-graphs-in-power-bi/index.md

             ![PowerBI-Registry-Editor.png](22-1-PowerBI-Registry-Editor.png)
             - (Re-)Start Power BI Desktop

-        If you wish to automate this setup you can use the reg windows command line tool to make this entry like:
+        If you wish to automate this setup you can use the reg windows command line tool to make this entry, such as:

         ```powershell
         REM list existing entries in Power BI Desktop > TrustedCertificateThumbprints